riot/riot.github.io/api.md

 This function is a Riot.js primitive that is meant to be used only for particular cases where the default rendering engine might be not provide all the features you are looking for (lazy loading or custom directives...).

-The `PureComponentFactoryFunction` should return always an object containing the `mount`, `update` and `unmount` methods in order to let Riot.js properly render the pure components for example:
+The `PureComponentFactoryFunction` should return always an object containing the `mount`, `update` and `unmount` methods in order to let Riot.js properly render the pure components, for example:

 ```html
 <lit-element>